Double-entry bookkeeping is an accounting technique that records a debit and credit – for all company transactions.

 What’s the point?

-Double entry accounting reduces errors and boosts the chance of your books balancing.
-Companies massively benefit from using double entry bookkeeping because, not only reducing errors, it helps financial reporting and prevents fraud.
+Double-entry accounting reduces errors and boosts the chance of your books balancing.
+Companies massively benefit from using double-entry bookkeeping because, not only reducing errors, it helps with financial reporting and prevents fraud.

-Bookkeeping courses teach you how to accurately record transactions into a manual double entry system.
+Bookkeeping teaches you how to accurately record transactions into a manual double-entry system.
 Once you master this skill you can produce accurate financial accounts for your management.
-If you start at Level 2, you’ll be eased nicely into the topic, Level 3 gives you a more advanced understanding.
+If you start at Foundation Certificate (Level 2), you’ll be eased nicely into the topic, whereas Advanced Level (Level 3) offers more detailed look.

 When delving into the subject you’ll be made aware of concepts such as: account types, debits and credits, using day books, ledgers, account reconciliation, bank reconciliation, suspense accounts, using journals to correct errors and trial balances.

-All the above is important when progressing on to the later levels such as Level 3 and 4 of AAT, and for working in accounts.
+All the above is important when progressing on to the later levels such as Advanced or Professional Level (Level 4), and for working in accounts.

-One reason that double entry bookkeeping is so accurate is because it implements the “matching principle”.
-The matching principle makes sure that expenses related to revenue.
+One reason that double-entry bookkeeping is so accurate is that it implements the “matching principle”.
+The matching principle makes sure that expenses relate to revenue.
 Recording both means you’re accurately calculating profit and loss.

 Leaves an Audit Trail

-Double entry bookkeeping reduces fraud by leaving an audit trail.
-An audit trail allows you to trace transactions that were posted to the general ledger.
+Double-entry bookkeeping reduces fraud by leaving an adult trail.
+Audit trails allow you to trace transactions that were posted to the general ledger.
 For example, if your cash balance seems too high on your balance sheet, you can trace back the transactions made to the cash account and see if they’re accurate.

 Financial Statement Preparation